fullboar/icoutil/README.md

 # TL;DR

-Use this shell script on macOS to generate all the icon size combinations you need to publish to the iTunes Store.
+Use this shell script on macOS to generate all the icon size combinations you need to publish your app to the iTunes and Google Play stores.

 ## How To